 False.
 Estate planning is not a one and done task.
 Depending upon how long it has been since you had the documents prepared, it is always a good idea to have them reviewed by an experienced estate planning attorney to make sure that your wishes are adequately contained in the old documents.
 Life is full of changes, and it is crucial that your estate planning documents reflect your life and needs as they are right now.

 “The only constant in life is change.” –Heraclitus

 Regardless of your financial status, estate planning is essential for everyone.
 It not only covers what to do with your assets when you have passed away, but it also includes documents such as financial and medical powers of attorney that will authorize individuals to act on your behalf if you are not able to due to incapacity or being out of the country.

 There is not just one attorney here at the firm.
-Well, physically there is only one, but as noted on his bio page, Mr. Brown is a member of a consortium of thousands of estate planning attorneys, many who work in Maryland (Click here to learn more about WealthCounsel).
-In addition, Mr. Brown is backed by a professional accounting firm and practice management system (Clio).
+Well, physically there is only one, but as noted on his bio page, Mr. Brown is a member of a consortium of hundreds of estate planning attorneys.
+(Learn more about the American Academy of Estate Planning Attorneys).
+In addition, Mr. Brown is backed by a professional accounting firm and practice management system.
 Together, Mr. Brown has placed together a series of technical solutions that allow him to profoundly amplify his ability to meet the needs and circumstances of his clients.

 There is a free public website maintained by the Maryland Sate Law Library, and supported by the Maryland Judiciary and Maryland’s non-profit legal services providers.
 They team there can help you find: